The terms "apple twist" and "tulip twist" are often used interchangeably by decorators, but they are actually two different types of designs.

-The techniques used to create an Apple Twist are similar to creating a Tulip Twist, but Apple Twists are made using round latex balloons instead of twisting balloons.
+The technique used to create an apple twist is similar to a tulip twist, but apple twists are made using round latex balloons instead of twisting balloons.

 How to Make an Apple Twist